yggdrasil-network/yggdrasil-network.github.io/index.md

 Yggdrasil is an early-stage implementation of a fully end-to-end encrypted IPv6 network.
 It is lightweight, self-arranging, supported on multiple platforms and allows pretty much any IPv6-capable application to communicate securely with other Yggdrasil nodes.
 Yggdrasil does not require you to have IPv6 Internet connectivity - it also works over IPv4.

 Although Yggdrasil shares many similarities with [cjdns](https://github.com/cjdelisle/cjdns), it employs a different routing algorithm based on a globally-agreed spanning tree and greedy routing in a metric space, and aims to implement some novel local backpressure routing techniques.
-In theory, an Yggdrasil network should scale well on networks with internet-like topologies.
+In theory, Yggdrasil should scale well on networks with internet-like topologies.
 Take a look at the [About](about.md) page for a detailed overview.

 ## Project Status